 From stretchable electronics to miniature mobile robots, our experts are creating the next generation of robotics for human interaction through collaboration across disciplines.

 Soft and wearable robotics

-From sensitized artificial skin to stretchable electronics to prosthetic devices and exoskeletons for robotic-assisted locomotion, our faculty are developing technologies that are safe and minimally-restrictive for human interaction.
+From sensitized artificial skin to stretchable electronics, from bio-hybrid robotics to prosthetic devices for robotic-assisted locomotion, our faculty are developing technologies for safe, minimally-restrictive human interaction.